Loading...

 Navigate criminal proceedings.

-Arrest & Field Sobriety Tests: After being pulled over, the officer may administer field sobriety tests and a breathalyzer or blood test to determine your Blood Alcohol Content (BAC).
+Arrest & Field Sobriety Tests: After being pulled over, the officer may administer field sobriety tests and request a breath or blood sample to determine your Blood Alcohol Content (BAC).
 If the officer believes you are impaired, you will be arrested.

-Transportation to Jail: You will be transported to the Terry County jail.
+Transportation to Jail: You will be transported to the Terry County Jail, located at 1311 Tahoka Rd #1311, Brownfield, TX 79316.

 Booking Process: The booking process involves taking your fingerprints, photograph (mugshot), and recording your personal information.
 You'll also be searched and your belongings will be inventoried and stored.